elgs/homebrew-gosqlapi/a.md

 ### 1. **Create a Homebrew Tap Repo**

-Create a new GitHub repo named `homebrew-gosqlapi`.
+Create a new GitHub repo named `homebrew-taps`.

 ---